 Aspen, oak and maple trees bring fall color to the Southern Wasatch Mountains.
 This area is among the best in Utah for beautiful scenary.
 Trees usually start to change color by mid-September.
 They cover the canyons and mountain slopes for only a few weeks.
 The aspen trees turn a bright yellow-gold, interspersed with red oaks and maples.
 The quaking aspen have thin and translucent leaves that shimmer in the breeze.

 There are several scenic drives near Utah Valley that are accessible to anyone.
 American Fork Canyon is a popular place to see the autumn foliage.
 The Alpine Loop and Nebo Scenic Byway are your best choice for longer drives.
 Provo Canyon and Aspen Grove are good places.
 Squaw Peak road below Provo Peak always has nice colors.
-The best views are seen by those who go hiking into the backcountry to see the colorful mountains.
+The best views are seen by those who go hiking into the backcountry.